yuno-payments/yuno-docs/docs/Payment Features/enrollment/enroll-payment-methods-new.md

 ---
 title: Enroll Payment Methods (New)
 deprecated: false
-hidden: false
+hidden: true
 metadata:
   robots: index
 ---
-On this page, you will find a walk-through guide on enrolling a payment method into a customer account and get a `vaulted_token` for future purchases.
+This page will walk you through enrolling a payment method into a customer account and get a `vaulted_token` for future purchases.

 > 📘 Vaulted Token
 >